 Tillandsias come from humid regions.
 They receive their sustenance by absorbing moisture that carries microscopic nutrients from decaying matter.
 For this reason, air plants such as Spanish Moss and Xerographicas thrive without the need for a soil medium.

-As with other plants, care factors for Tillandsias vary by geographic region of origin and plant type.
+As with other plants, care specifics for Tillandsias vary by native region and plant type.
 Tillandsias come in two flavors: Mesic and Xeric.
-Mesic airplants (tillandsias with smoother leaves) hail from regions with more frequent moisture whereas xeric types (air plants with more white hairs/'trichomes') are accustomed to the arid conditions that they're native to.
+Mesic airplants (tillandsias with smoother leaves) hail from regions with more frequent moisture whereas xeric types (air plants with more white hairs/'trichomes') are accustomed to less exposure to precipitation.

 Full spectrum bright, filtered light for about 12 hours.
 Direct morning light makes for happy air plants.